 - Developing energy solutions centered around our customers

-- Exploring solutions to meet baseload energy requirements and enabling integration of affordable renewable and lower-emitting energy alternatives
+- Exploring solutions that enable the integration of affordable renewable and lower-emitting energy alternatives

-- Maintaining and modernizing our generation, transmission, distribution, and energy storage networks
+- Maintaining and modernizing our transmission, distribution, energy storage and generation infrastructure

 - Participating in multi-stakeholder groups to encourage long term effective and collaborative solutions that meet the needs of our customers